SummerCash/summercash-wallet-server/README.md

 ### Serving Content

-To serve static HTML content with summercash-wallet-server, simply copy all necessary content into a content/ folder in the summercash-wallet-server root (or specify via the --content-dir flag).
+To serve static content with summercash-wallet-server, simply copy all necessary content into a content/ folder in the summercash-wallet-server root (or specify via the --content-dir flag).

 ## APIs